jgierlach/jan-edward/src/lib/posts/your-health-is-your-companys-greatest-asset.md

 Sleep is still very much a work in progress.
 I'm prone to late night moments of inspiration, which I typically indulge.
 But using a sleep tracker and applying better sleep hygiene habits has helped me improve steadily.

 Most positive and lasting change happens slowly and incrementally over time.
 We slowly move towards spending less and saving more.
 Or eating less unhealthy food and exercising more.

-So true is this maxim that the inverse of it is equally true.
+The inverse of this is equally true.
 Attempted positive changes made by a person that are sudden and drastic are rarely lasting or sustainable.

 You don't need to start doing CrossFit 7 days a week or try an ambitious diet for the first time.